If you sit with your Instagram account and hope to get followed by people automatically, that’s not gonna happen.

 There is no need to double-write your name in the Name field, but you can do it if you like and still add 1-2 keywords for your business.

 Follow people who you know.
 Search through your Facebook and Contact list.
 They will get the notification about your follow and may follow you back.
-They are your first followers.
+They are your first followers. use InstaCaptain to make it all even easier.
+With the help of its auto follow feature, you can search for Instagram users in your niche and Insta Captain will help you follow them automatically to get their attention.

 From the beginning, describe your potential audience for yourself (create an avatar).

 Then, look for other accounts, which serve your audience.
-Not your competitors.
-But those who focused in their posts on people who you want to attract.

 If you are a designer of kid’s clothes, then accounts for moms, kid’s training centers, kid’s events, or other kid’s fashion accounts may fit your audience criteria.